Current Lab Members

 Ph.D.
 Microbiology, Chinese Academy of Sciences, China

 Molecular mechanisms of entry and exit of flagellar proteins / The function of uncharacterized flagellar associated proteins (FAPs)

 For fun: watching the NBA

-Madison & Lila Self Graduate Fellow and Rotation Student, KUMC Interdisciplinary Graduate Program in Biomedical Sciences
+Madison & Lila Self Graduate Fellow, KUMC Interdisciplinary Graduate Program in Biomedical Sciences